Caramelized Onion and Tomato Tart Au Gratin

 I’m starting to drool over those caramelized onions.
 They added so much flavor to the recipe.

-Because I didn’t add the ingredients to the pie crust until right before baking the crust came out wonderfully.
+Our family and company really enjoyed this version of Caramelized Onion and Tomato Tart Au Gratin.
+Because I didn’t add the ingredients to the pie crust until right before baking, the crust came out wonderfully.
 No soggy crust!
+Inhale, exhale, now drool!